 Now let’s turn the dial back a little, and assume you’d like to retire early, at age 40.
 Over 18 years of a career, that same $280/week expense is worth $430,087.
 Assuming you have a paid-off mortgage, that’s plenty of dough (about $32,000 per year) to live off of between 40 and 60, at which age you can start extracting funds from your 401K.

-Rationalizing the Benefits of Date Nights
+Rationalizing the Importance of Date Nights

 Money is certainly not the sole factor in this analysis.
-If you were serving a ten-year prison sentence and had an opportunity to take a two-week vacation to Hawaii at year five, for the cost of adding an eleventh year to your sentence, would you take the trip?
+If you were serving a ten-year prison sentence and had an opportunity to take a two-week vacation to Hawaii at year five, for the cost of adding the eleventh year to your sentence, would you take the trip?

 The simple math says “Hell, no!”, because who in their right mind would add a full year to a prison sentence??
 But realistically, I’d predict a lot of convicts getting on that plane to Honolulu.